 07975 600625 Email Sam

-Rachel runs our youth group for 8-12 year olds with Asperger’s Syndrome.
-She has a wealth of experience supporting children on the autism spectrum, with particular experience working in schools and supporting children in leisure activities
+Dan runs our youth group for 8-12 year olds with Asperger’s Syndrome.
+He has a wealth of experience supporting children on the autism spectrum, with particular experience working in schools and supporting children in leisure activities.

 Claire runs our youth group for 16-21 year olds with Asperger’s Syndrome.
 Claire has a wealth of experience supporting young people and adults on the autism spectrum in schools, college, and their natural environments.